 Based on the IAS 12 analysis performed in 2018, €38 million of deferred tax assets related to tax losses were recognized in 2018 out of the €50 million requested in the tax rulings (€200 million at the French tax rate of 25% applicable from 2022).
-In 2020, an additional deferred tax asset has been recognized for €5.5m due to the obtention of the second ruling as the amount agreed of €171m was higher than the originally estimated amount of €150m.
+In 2020, an additional deferred tax asset has been recognized for €5,5m due to the obtention of the second ruling as the amount agreed of €171m was higher than the originally estimated amount of €150m.

-As of December 31, 2022, Cnova had €477 million of unused unrecognized tax loss carry forwards which includes tax losses related to tax credits (€123 million of unrecognized deferred tax assets) compared with €342 million and €88 million respectively in 2021.
+In 2023, a revision of C-Logistics business plan and a shorter recoverability period (8 years vs 15 years) has led to a €26 million derecognition of the deferred tax assets previously recognized.
+As of December 31, 2023, Cnova had €639 million of unused unrecognized tax loss carried forwards which includes tax losses related to tax credits (€165 million of unrecognized deferred tax assets), compared to €477 million and €123 million respectively in 2022.